pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 }
 ```

-After adding the team to main.go as suggested, this is the output of pulumi preview:
+After adding the team to `main.go` as suggested, this is the output of `pulumi preview`:

 ```bash
 Previewing update (pulumi/prod)